28 day vs 30 day expiry: Why it matters

 |Vaya Unlimited XL||7GB||30 days||$34.00||Optus 4G|

 You can check the full details of competing plans, including their expiry periods, with our Mobile Phone Finder to find the plan that best suits your needs.
-We've pre-populated the table below for a moderate-use prepaid plan, but you can adjust to suit your particular needs by clicking on "Modify Results" to change the data or call inclusions:
+We've pre-populated the table below for a moderate-use prepaid plan, but you can adjust to suit your particular needs by clicking on "Filter Results" to change the data or call inclusions: